seanrjohnson/hmmer_compare/README.md

 `hmmer_compare.py` is much slower than hhsearch and hhblits, but can still search a single profile against Pfam in about a minute on a single core.

 Note: This package is a small slice of a more comprehensive tools suite that I hope to make available before the end of 2023.
-So apart from bugfixes, I may not maintain it much (unless I decide to use it as a dependency for the broader suite).
+So apart from bugfixes, I probably won't maintain it much.

 # Installation